Wind Beneath My Wings: Colleen Hewett version

-Colleen Hewett recorded her version of the song in 1982.
+Colleen Hewett recorded her version of the song in 1982 for her album Colleen.
 The arrangement for her version was written by David Hirschfelder.
 Hewett's keyboard player had a car accident on the way to the studio.
 Hirschfelder was outside one of the studios with a keyboard.
-He came in and wrote what Hewett described as a most incredible arrangement.
+He came in and wrote what Hewett described as an incredible arrangement.
 The song would become a hit for her.
 The song backed with "Constantly" was released in February 1983 on Avenue BA 223025.
 Making its way into the Australian charts, it first charted in Melbourne.
 It would eventually get to No. 19 in that city.
 It also got to No. 16 in Adelaide and No. 38 in Perth.
 It reached No. 52 nationally.